Gardner Museum Heist —Blog

 In his book on the case Navarro wrote: "My army sources tell me there are gaping holes in the prosecution’s case against [spy Clyde Lee] Conrad, holes that only Rod Ramsay’s story can fill.
 Since I’m going to be, in effect, Ramsay’s surrogate at the trial, that means me.
 For a solid week I sift through what are now thirty-six volumes of material and hundreds of pages from Ramsay, getting names and dates right, refreshing my memory for trial."

 If Navarro had a meeting with Ramsay around the time of the Gardner heist he could have easily told Kurkjian.
-When his book came two and half years after Kurkjian contacted him, there was no mention in his book of a meeting, explicitly, or implied that took place between Navarro and Ramsay in March or April of 1990.
+When his book came out, two and half years after Kurkjian contacted him, there was no mention in his book of a meeting, explicitly, or implied that took place between Navarro and Ramsay in March or April of 1990.

 "These days Rod is driving a cab—and not his own.
 Every day he picks up a vehicle that he may or may not ever have driven before and spends up to twelve hours or longer behind its wheel, much of that time at Orlando International Airport, waiting in a long queue to pick up whoever happens to be at the front of the line when he gets there.
 Once he has a fare in the backseat, he goes wherever the customer directs, in a yellow cab identical from the air or ground to perhaps two thousand other yellow cabs working the streets of Greater Orlando.
 Put a bug in Rod’s cab?
 Which one?
 Make sure all his fares are our agents?
 Just imagine how many man-hours would be consumed standing in cab queues at the airport, not to mention the expense for the perpetual fares.
 And how would you ever time things so our agent was at the head of the line every time Rod’s turn came up?
 (God forbid that one of the agents might need to take a piss and screw up the entire cab-rank rotation.)"

-Ramsay had chosen one of the absolute lowest paying jobs, that of cab driver, for someone just starting out.
+Ramsay had chosen one of the absolutely lowest paying jobs, that of cab driver, for someone just starting out.
 He had no salary, no hourly wage, and no minimum wage.
 He rented the taxi and kept whatever was left over after paying the rental fee to Yellow cab.
 "It's a task tried by hundreds of people each year.
 Some make a career of it; others, like Ramsay, disappear."
-Ramsay had only been in Florida for a couple of years, and had not lived in Orlando, but Tampa.
-Knowing he was under investigation for espionage, he started a job driving a cab, with no base pay, in an unfamiliar city.
+Ramsay had only been in Florida for a couple of years, and had settled not in Orlando, but Tampa.
+Knowing he was under investigation for espionage, Ramsay started a job driving a cab, with no base pay, in an unfamiliar city.

 "The cab driving gig, however, did manage to be the most challenging occupation imaginable in terms of the FBI conducting surveillance on him.
 But if it ever occurred to Navarro or anyone else that Ramsay might have chosen to be a cab precisely because it would make surveillance difficult, he never shared those concerns in his book, or the difficulties of having him under surveillance with Kurkjian.